 Your handoff needs a plan

-It’s a vital step in onboarding your successor
+A vital step in onboarding your successor

-Usually some overlap is involved
+Some overlap is involved

-For example, in the case of an international health organization with facilities spread across the globe, the executive overlap was nearly a month.
-During that time, the departing executive continued to manage the organization while the incoming CEO (whom they dubbed the “CEO elect”) was on a global listening tour to meet the organization’s divisional leaders and get familiar with the scope of the operations.
+For example, in the case of an international organization with facilities spread across the globe, the executive overlap was nearly a month.
+During that time, the departing executive continued to manage the organization.
+The incoming CEO was on a global listening tour to meet the organization’s divisional leaders and get familiar with the scope of the operations.

-What your handoff plan should cover
+What the handoff plan should cover

 Here are some categories of information and actions that should be scoped out in the handoff plan: